DevSajjadAli/demo/src/pages/sla.md

 ---
 title: "Service Level Agreement (SLA)"
+description: "Service Level Agreement for Hope Valley Cloud, detailing uptime guarantees, downtime credits, exemptions, claim procedures, and policy changes."
-slug: /sla
+slug: "sla"
 ---

-# Service Level Agreement
+# Service Level Agreement (SLA)

 **Effective:** 2025‑07‑10

 ## 1. Uptime Guarantee
-We guarantee **99.9%** monthly uptime.
-If we fall below it:
-- Credit = (Downtime % – 0.1%) × monthly fee
+We guarantee **99.9%** uptime per calendar month across Shared, VPS, and Cloud hosting.

-## 2. Measuring Uptime
+## 2. Downtime Credits
-Measured via external monitoring.
-Scheduled maintenance windows exempted with prior notice.

-## 3. Credit Limitations
+If uptime falls under 99.9%, you may claim:

-- Max credit: 50% of one month’s fee
+- 99.0–99.9% &rarr; 10% credit of monthly fee
-- Credits do not apply to free tiers, domains, add‑ons, or DDoS/force majeure events.
+- 95.0–99.0% &rarr; 25% credit
+- &lt;95.0% &rarr; 50% credit

+## 3. Exemptions
+The SLA does not apply to:

+- Scheduled maintenance (with advance notice)
+- Denial-of-Service (DoS) or malicious traffic
+- Client-side issues (ISP, DNS, user config)

-## 4. Claim Process
+## 4. Claim Procedure
-File a claim within 30 days of incident with supporting logs.
+Submit a support ticket within 30 days with detailed logs.
+Credited amount will apply to your next billing cycle.

-## 5. Exclusions
+## 5. Maximum Liability
-No credit for:
-- User error
-- External issues (ISP, client-side network)
-- Force majeure events
+Total SLA credits per incident capped at 50% of one monthly service charge.

-## 6. Changes
+## 6. Policy Changes
-We may change SLA with 30 days' notice; updates posted online.
+We may change the SLA with 30 days’ notice; updated terms will be posted online.

----